FixMyBerlin/atlas-app/.github/instructions/lua.instructions.md

 - We use camel_case for our file names and functions and variables.
   - However, there are legacy functions that are still using MixedCase.
 Don't change this during an unrelated edit.
   - Our linter does not accept lower case global functions but we ignore that because we cannot configure the linter properly.
-- Each file has to start with a `package.path` which lists the path where all helpers live that are used in this file.
+- Each file has to start with a `require('init')` which will make all `package.path` avaiable so we don't have to require those manually.
-  `package.path = package.path .. ";/processing/topics/helper/?.lua"`
 - To require a function, used to put everything in the global namespace like `require("function_name")` the file and then use `function_name`.
 But for new helper methods, we return from the helper file and require via  `local function_name = require("function_name")`.
 - Preserve code comments that are still relevant.